kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members (rounded up) of the committee supporting it.

-### Special Decision Process

-In some cases, such as changes to the KOC’s charter, a special decision process may apply.
-A proposal can pass with 70% approval from the committee members present.

-Special decisions are made in meetings when a quorum of the members are present.

 ### Committee Members